 - Doesn’t look at objects when someone points to them or doesn’t point at objects to show interest (like pointing at an airplane flying in the sky)

-- Has trouble understanding other people’s feelings or talking about his own feelings or doesn’t show concern (also called empathy) for others
+- Has trouble understanding other people’s feelings, has trouble talking about his own feelings or doesn’t show concern (also called empathy) for others

 - Is interested in people, but doesn’t know how to talk, play or relate to them